-First, we need to get the first letter of each word.
-We learned last time that instead of writing a loop, we can map a function over a list.
-Recall that map applies a function to every item in a list and returns a list of the results.
+Last time we learned that, instead of writing a loop, we can map a function over a list. map applies a function to every item in a list and returns a list of the results.

-In order for map to help us here, we need a function that takes a string and returns its first character. string-ref is close, but it requires that we tell it the position of the character to retrieve.
-We know that we always want the first character, so we write a one-argument helper function:
+Do we have a function that takes a string and returns its first character? string-ref is close, but it requires that we tell it the position of the character to retrieve.
+In this case, we always want the first character, so we can write a one-argument helper function:

 (define first-char (lambda (str) (string-ref str 0)))

-When we map it over the list, we get just what we need: the first letter of each word:
+When we first-char it over the list, we get just what we need:

-Now we have to put these characters together to make a string. string does that, but it takes many individual characters as arguments, not a list of characters as a single argument.
+Now we have to put these characters together to make a string. string does that.
+However, it takes any number of individual characters as arguments, not a list of characters as a single argument.
 That's where apply comes to the rescue:

-That's the body of the function we need, taking the list of strings as a parameter:
+That's the body of the function we need, with the list of strings to process taken as an argument: